-Through its RCOI, the Company has been able to determine conclusively that 96% of its Conflict Materials Spend for the Reporting Period for purchased tungsten, tantalum, tin and gold included in its Covered Products did not originate in any Covered Country.
-However, the Company was unsuccessful in obtaining responses from a subset of suppliers, consisting of approximately 4% of the overall Conflict Materials Spend.
-The Company's RCOI included following up with these non-responsive suppliers multiple times.
-However, despite the Company's good faith efforts, these additional inquires failed to yield a response from the non-responsive suppliers.
+With regard to Component Suppliers, the Company determined that 60% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries and 11% of such Component Suppliers were unable to determine the origination of such Conflict Minerals.
+However, the Company was unsuccessful in obtaining responses from all Component Suppliers despite the Company's good faith efforts.
 Although the Company has no reason to believe that its necessary Conflict Minerals may have originated in the Covered Countries, the Company was unable to definitively determine the origin of the Conflict Minerals, based on the lack of responses noted above.
 Therefore, the Company exercised due diligence on the source and chain of custody of the tungsten, tantalum, tin or gold used for its products manufactured, or contracted to manufacture, during the Reporting Period.